Single branch of chiral Majorana modes from doubly degenerate Fermi surfaces

-On the other hand, there have been considerable interests in studying superconducting states with mixed singlet and triplet pairings.
-A spontaneously time-reversal symmetry breaking mixing is preferred energetically exhibiting $\pm \frac{\pi}{2}$ phase difference between the gap functions in these two different channels \cite{Wu2010}.
-This class of novel pairing states have been proposed in the ultra-cold electric dipolar fermion systems\cite{Wu2010}, in cold fermion systems under the $p$-wave Feshbach resonances \cite{Zhou2015}, in the iron-pnicitide superconductors \cite{Hinojosa2014}, and in the inversion symmetry breaking superconducting systems \cite{Wang2017}.
-The spontaneous time reversal symmetry breaking leads to gapped Dirac cones on the surface with nontrivial gravitational responses and thermal Hall effects\cite{Ryu2012,Qi2013,Shiozaki2014,Goswami2014,Goswami2015,Stone2016,Wang2017}.
-Furthermore, competing $s$ and $p$-wave pairing instabilities may play an important role in the superconducting states observed in Cu$_x$Bi$_2$Se$_3$ \cite{Goswami2014}, Sn$_{1-x}$In$_x$Te \cite{Goswami2014}, and Cd$_2$Re$_2$O$_7$\cite{Wang2017}.
+On the other hand, there have been considerable experimental and theoretical interest in studying superconducting states with competing singlet and triplet pairings \cite{Sasaki2001,Wu2010,Fu2010,Sasaki2011,Kobayashi2011,Kirzhner2012,Sasaki2012,Novak2013,Hinojosa2014,Zhou2015,Wang2017}.
+A spontaneously time-reversal symmetry breaking mixing is energetically favored exhibiting $\pm \frac{\pi}{2}$ phase difference between the gap functions in these two different channels \cite{Wu2010}.
+This class of novel pairing states have been proposed in the ultra-cold electric dipolar fermion systems \cite{Wu2010}, in cold fermion systems under the $p$-wave Feshbach resonances \cite{Zhou2015}, in the iron-pnicitide superconductors \cite{Hinojosa2014}, and in the inversion symmetry breaking superconducting systems \cite{Wang2017}.
+Such kind of time reversal symmetry breaking superconductors host gapped Dirac cones on the surface with nontrivial gravitational responses and thermal Hall effects \cite{Ryu2012,Qi2013,Shiozaki2014,Goswami2014,Goswami2015,Stone2016,Wang2017}.
+Recently, there has been strong experimental evidence for unconventional and time-reversal symmetry breaking pairing in the superconducting state of the noncentrosymmetric material Re$_{0.82}$Nb$_{0.18}$ \cite{Shang2018}, which is very likely of a mixed singlet and triplet nature \cite{Sundar2019}.